thevpc/nuts/docs/articles/02-nuts-projects.md

 These three applications are implemented following the "Nuts Application Framework" and hence are dependent on **nuts-api** library.
 They are recommended applications to install with **Nuts** itself, however they are not mandatory and may be ignored particularly when using **nuts-api** as library.

 ### 2.1 **nadmin**
-**nadmin** (for nuts admin)is an administration tool to the **Nuts** workspaces.
+**nadmin** (for **Nuts** admin)is an administration tool to the **Nuts** workspaces.
 It adds support to manage users, credentials, authorizations, workspaces and repositories by providing command line support for such actions.

 ### 2.2 **nsh**
-**nsh** (for nuts shell) is simply a portable POSIX bash compatible implementation.
+**nsh** (for **Nuts** shell) is simply a portable POSIX bash compatible implementation.
 It supports all common builtin commands (ls, cd, rm, ...) and adds support to grep, ssh and scp in a seamless manner.
 It also supports command line, scripts (including commons constructs with if, do, case, ...) and pipes (|)

 ### 2.3 **ndi**
-**ndi** (for nuts desktop integration)is simply a helper tool to support seamless integration of nuts commands in your favorite operating system and environment. **ndi** is responsible of creating script shortcuts to your common commands so that you can invoke tem directly from your environment.
+**ndi** (for **Nuts** desktop integration)is simply a helper tool to support seamless integration of **Nuts** commands in your favorite operating system and environment. **ndi** is responsible of creating script shortcuts to your common commands so that you can invoke tem directly from your environment.
 For instance it creates an "nadmin" script and configures your PATH environment to help calling the nuts admin tool instead of the common way to do so "nuts nadmin".
 On window system, **ndi** will create shortcuts and menus.

 ## 3. Toolbox projects
-**Nuts** come with an array of tools out of the box you can install and play with.
+**Nuts** comes with an array of tools out of the box you can install and play with.
 Here are these tools

 ### 3.1 **nded**
 **nded** for "Nuts Descriptor Editor" is a small tool for creating and editing json Nuts descriptor file.
 It is intended to be called by automation tools.